Outdoor Backlit Portraits

-When you shoot against the sun it helps you to separate the subject from the background.
-Yes, you could also shoot with a wide aperture and get what is known as shallow depth of field, but you will lose the background in the process.
-By keeping the sun behind the subject you get both the background (if it is interesting) as well as achieve subject separation.
+When you shoot against the sun, it helps you to separate the subject from the background.
+You could also shoot with a wide aperture and get what is known as shallow depth of field, but you will lose the background in the process.
+By keeping the sun behind the subject, you get both the background (if it is interesting) as well as achieve subject separation.

 I spoke about uniform lighting in the opening paragraph.
 One way to create a flattering portrait is to use uniform lighting.
 What is uniform lighting?
 Any lighting that does not create harsh shadows is a uniform light.
 A strobe fired against an umbrella, a flash fired within a softbox, or even shooting against the sun are examples of uniform light.

 For less flattering portraits, fire the light from the side and create a brightly lit side as well as a shadow side.
 Uniform lighting will hide skin blemishes creating a smoother look.